Dimers on Riemann surfaces II: conformal invariance and scaling limit: Introduction

 Our next step (\cref{S:Lawler}) is to obtain the existence of a scaling limit in the simply connected setting already considered by Lawler \cite{Lawler2sided} (the difference being that Lawler's result is a local limit whereas we obtain a scaling limit, and more importantly we obtain these results without fine control on e.g. the Green function).

 Finally we conclude in \cref{sec:localglobal} with the ``local to global argument'', where we compare the true law of a Temperleyan CRSF with the law obtained in the previous step.
-Again this uses exact expressions for the Radon--Nikodym derivatives and the control of the loop measure from \cref{sec:loop_measure0}.
+Again this uses exact expressions for the Radon--Nikodym derivatives and the control of the loop measure from \cref{sec:loop_measure0}. {The proof of the main theorem (Theorem \ref{thm:main_Temp_CRSF}) is complete at the end of Section \ref{S:local_global}.
+Section \ref{sec:quant_special} contains some technical estimate which follow from the work in this paper and are also needed in \cite{BLR_Riemann1}.}